phdschooltpc/msp430-thyroid/README.md

 # Thyroid disease example for MSP430

 Machine learning example running on MSP430, _not_ intermittent-safe.
+It currently uses _floating-points_.

 ### How to use